 The bladder is an organ of the urinary system.
-It plays an important role in the collection, temporary storage, and expulsion of urine.
+It plays two main roles:

 In this article, we shall look at the anatomy of the bladder – its shape, vasculature and neurological control.